 These, of course, needed to be neutralized.
 His first choice was with his morning coffee.
 I had him smell coffee out of a coffee tin from my office freezer and then smell his tin of tobacco.
-Despite his nauseated feeling associated with the tobacco after the last round of tapping, he was able to rate a new urge as high as an 8.
+Despite his nauseated feeling associated with the tobacco after the last round of tapping, he was able to rate a new urge as high as a SUD level of 8.
 We tapped for the coffee/tobacco craving until it was reduced to a 1 or 2.

 Fred's next most difficult time to resist chewing tobacco was when he drank alcohol with his friends.
 I had him imagine being in this setting drinking his favorite beverage with his best friends and NOT being able to chew.
 His discomfort and anxiety reached about a 7.

 Even though drinking makes me want to chew, I deeply and completely accept myself.

 Even though I crave chewing when I drink, I deeply and completely accept myself.

 Even though I'd feel anxious if I couldn't chew when we're all together drinking, I deeply and completely accept myself.

 I continued to pursue future times Fred could anticipate when he might miss chewing tobacco or feel anxious without the security of it.
 He suspected he would feel anxious during business meetings without his tobacco, so we tapped for this scenario.
 His final projected difficult time without tobacco was picturing himself in the car on a long drive with his two child being loud and restless.